khaliun20/mini-ups_server/README.md

 * We used PostgreSQL to store:
     1. delivery information
-    2. message sequence numbers and ACKs to realize At Most Once and At Least Once communication/processing of messages.
+    2. message sequence numbers and ACKs to realize Exactly-Once Semantics (At least once + Idempotence)

 ### General Business Logic